apify/apify-docs/sources/academy/tutorials/api/run_actor_and_retrieve_data_via_api.md

 By default, it will return the data in JSON format with some metadata.
 The actual data are in the `items` array.

-There are plenty of additional parameters that you can use.
-You can learn about them in the [documentation](/api/v2#/reference/datasets/item-collection/get-items).
+You can use plenty of additional parameters, to learn more about them, visit our API reference [documentation](/api/v2#/reference/datasets/item-collection/get-items).
 We will only mention that you can pass a `format` parameter that transforms the response into popular formats like CSV, XML, Excel, RSS, etc.

 The items are paginated, which means you can ask only for a subset of the data.
 Specify this using the `limit` and `offset` parameters.
-There is actually an overall limit of 250,000 items that the endpoint can return per request.
+This endpoint has a limit of 250,000 items that it can return per request.
 To retrieve more, you will need to send more requests incrementing the `offset` parameter.

 ```cURL
 https://api.apify.com/v2/datasets/DATASET_ID/items?format=csv&offset=250000